 This survey is your opportunity to share your thoughts on what makes our community special, what challenges we face, and what kind of future you envision for us all.
 Taking the survey is easy and only takes about 10 minutes.
 Your answers are anonymous and will be used to make positive changes to keep Lake Oswego thriving.

 To complete the survey by January 26, 2024, visit lakeoswegosurvey.org

-This past fall the City launched a community survey administered by the ETC Institute to measure the general attitude of residents toward City services and programs.
-The survey was sent to randomly selected Lake Oswego households to ensure statistical validity, in addition to being available online to the greater community.
-Questions were benchmarked against other communities across the United States and the Northwest region of Oregon, Washington, Idaho and Montana.
+Every other year, the City launches a community survey administered by the ETC Institute to measure the general attitude of residents toward City services and programs.
+The survey is sent to randomly selected Lake Oswego households to ensure statistical validity, in addition to being available online to the greater community.

 High Satisfaction with City Services

 During the January 18 City Council meeting, Director of Community Research Jason Morado of the ETC Institute reported that community members’ perceptions of Lake Oswego were among the highest compared to other local municipalities surveyed nationwide.
 97% of residents rated the overall quality of life in Lake Oswego as excellent or good, and 96% of survey respondents view the City as an excellent or good place to live.
 Major City services also received high rates of satisfaction, including the Library (91%), Parks and Recreation properties and facilities (90%) and public safety (89%).
 Lake Oswego rated above the Northwest average in 35 service categories, and significantly higher (5% or more) in 32 of the 38 services measured, such as effectiveness of communication with the public, overall feeling of safety and customer service by City employees.